UX content design, writing, editing,

 Outcome:

-Organize team knowledge share after company reoganization
+Organize team knowledge share after company reorganization

 Problem: